dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 ![screen](images/Picture3.png)

-* Type in the Bucket name (such as "kinesislab-datalake-bucket-initials", where you replace "initials" with your initials), specify the Region and click on "Create".
+* Type in the Bucket name (such as "nyctaxitrips-s3bucket-initials", where you replace "initials" with your initials), specify the Region and click on "Create".

 ![screen](images/Picture4.png)